lioronline/Submarine/README.md

 ```
 # Usage

 To run this project, download the .zip file and extract the folder.
-Navigate to this folder in the command line and run the following command:
+Navigate to the Final_project folder in the command line and run the following command:
 ```
 python3 main.py
 ```
+#Extra

+To see how the POMCP algorithm runs, navigate to the pomcp_attempt folder and run the same command as seen above:

 <div align="center">
   <img src="sub_photo.jpg" />
 </div>